prof3ssorSt3v3/mad9011/docs/modules/week14/README.md

 # Week 14 - Putting it all together

 Adobe XD is a powerful, collaborative, easy-to-use prototype platform.
 We have learned to use the common Xd features in the past two weeks.
-In our final lesson, we will go over some of the advanced features and wrap up the course with a list of What's new in Xd videos.
+In our final lesson, we will go over some of the advanced features and wrap up the course with a list of *What's New in Adobe XD* videos.

 ## Advanced Xd Techniques